kieranabrennan/kieranabrennan.github.io/_pages/home.md

     <img src="assets/images/hs-logo.png">
 </div>
 <div class="desc">
     I'm Co-founder of <a href="https://heartspacehealth.co.nz/">Heartspace</a>, where we're building tools for better breathing.
 The techique of resonant breathing helps to reduce stress and improve performance under pressure (see our blogs on the subject <a href="https://heartspacehealth.co.nz/blogs/new-featured-articles/the-ascent-of-heart-rate-variability-biofeedback-training">here</a>).
-The breathing practise has been studied since the 80s, and has recently come into prominence both in academia, and in popular revivals of traditional eastern practises.
+The breathing practise has been studied since the 80s and has recently come into prominence both in academia, and in popular revivals of traditional eastern practises.
     <br><br>
-    Our product teaches deep breathing using a process Heart Rate Variability Biofeedback using a wearable heart rate monitor and data analytics built into our app.
+    Our product teaches deep breathing using a process called Heart Rate Variability Biofeedback using a wearable heart rate monitor and data analytics built into our app.
 We are currently launching in New Zealand and Australia.
 </div>
 </div>